Click to play music.

 There were 3 Rockport High School Graduates in 1928.

-Jesse Chin
+Jesse Chinn

 Elizabeth Gray